ChadG-202/solid/Readme.md

 `Serializable` interface.
 Move the `read` method from the `Book` class to the new interface (note this is only possible because `read` is a `static` method).
-Declare the `read` method in the interface but don't define it.
+Declare the `save` method in the interface but don't define it.
 That is, the interface should contain this line:

     public void save();